mkjung/weir/README.rst

 Weir is implemented on top of the command-line ``zfs`` and ``zpool`` commands for portability and so as to facilitate support for remote operation without requiring installation on the remote host.

-Support for remote operation will be the focus for Weir 0.3.0.
+Remote datasets can be specified with urls of the form ``zfs://user@host/path@snapname``.

 Installation
 ------------